yuMKY/Demo/readme.txt

-这是一个Demo
+Git is a distributed version control system.
-Git is a free software
+Git is free software distributed under the GPL.